testcontainers/testcontainers-go/docs/quickstart/gotest.md

 We expose only one port, so the `Endpoint` does not need a second argument set.

 !!!tip

-    if you expose more than one port you an specify the one you need as second argument
+    If you expose more than one port you can specify the one you need as a second argument.

 In this case it returns: `localhost:<mappedportfor-6379>`.